RESEARCH AND SUPPORT

 Become a member

-Our members enable the Center to fulfill our mission of merging the worlds of nature and the arts.
-Members are essential to keeping the Center fully staffed, the lights on, and the programs, trails, and concerts running smoothly.
+Our members enable the Center to fulfill our mission of connecting people in our community and beyond with nature and the arts.
+Members are essential to keeping the Center fully staffed, the lights on, and our beloved programs, events, trails, and concerts running smoothly each year.

 Our staff take a leading role in maintaining public access and enjoyment of the Center’s lands, facilities, and events.